Workflows

 Settings that usually work

 Right-sized dimensions plus WebP or sensible JPG output is a strong starting point for many mobile pages.
 Screenshots and graphics may still need sharper formats.
-The important point is not that one exact quality number is always correct.
-The point is that sensible defaults exist, and you can approach them methodically instead of treating image prep as trial and error.
-This is where practical education adds value beyond the raw tool interface.

 Example scenarios

-Developer and operational angle
+Developer and workflow notes

-Common mistakes
+Common mistakes to avoid

 • Designing image workflows around desktop only.